5 Different Types of Wasps in Minnesota

 If you are stung by a yellow jacket, it is important to seek medical attention immediately.

 The yellowjacket wasp is a small, yellow, black flying insect common in North America.
-These wasps are often mistaken for bees but are actually a type of wasp.
+These wasps are often mistaken for bees but are a type of wasp.

 Yellowjackets are known for their aggressive behavior and ability to sting people multiple times.